pixelartexchange/artbase.sandbox.vol3/README.md

 the contract address is 0x05bbb2bf0a41393e61d3edc18b979cbcb55ab48d and, thus, the [etherscan page @ 0x05bbb2bf0a41393e61d3edc18b979cbcb55ab48d](https://etherscan.io/address/0x05bbb2bf0a41393e61d3edc18b979cbcb55ab48d).

-Next click on the "Read Contract" tab and look for the "tokenURI" method.
+Next click on the "Contract" tab and the "Read Contract" (sub)tab and look for the "tokenURI" (contract) method /service.
 Enter the tokenId (uint256), that is, 1 (not 0) as the first id and hit "Query" resulting in the "magic" (off-chain) token base link forumla: